AdaCore/spark2014/docs/ug/appendix.rst

 be replaced with an Assert pragma (at the cost of introducing a source code difference between the |SPARK| program that is analyzed statically and the Ada program that is executed).
-An ignored Assume pragma is the only case where the use of a Spark-specific construct can lead to a portability problem which is not detected at compile time.
+An ignored Assume pragma is the only case where the use of a SPARK-specific construct can lead to a portability problem which is not detected at compile time.
 In all other cases, either the Ada compiler will reject (as opposed to ignore) an unrecognized construct or the construct can safely be ignored.